satya1-2/INdianStateCensusAnalyser/README.md

-welcome to INdian State CensusAnalyser
+welcome to Indian State CensusAnalyser